-Issues/ Barriers Identified Recommendations Comments/ ADA Requirements 3 .
-Accessible Routes a) Walking surface i.
-Access aisles at parking stalls have cracks and level changes more than 1⁄4" high and gaps in excess of 1⁄2" wide and 1⁄4" deep.
+Issues/ Barriers Identified Recommendations Comments/ ADA 3.
+Accessible Routes a) Walking surface Access aisles at parking stalls have cracks and level changes more than 1⁄4" high and gaps in excess of 1⁄2" wide and 1⁄4" deep.
 Same as item 2 above Same as item 2 above

-Issues/ Barriers Identified Recommendations Comments / ADA Requirements ii.
-Utility covers have gaps/openings wider than 1/2" and deeper than 1/2" Close gaps and openings wider than 1⁄2" and deeper than 1⁄4", and, remove trip hazards in the accessible route or replace with ADA complaint covers.
-Same as item 2 above 4.
-Platforms a.
-Walking Surfaces i.
-General: Joints and gaps in concrete to be maintained for compliance with 302.3, 303.2, and 303.3.
-Examine all pedestrian crossings and repair all cracks.
+Issues/ Barriers Identified Recommendations Comments/ ADA Requirer ii. <text><image/></text> Close gaps and openings wider than 1⁄2" and deeper than 1⁄4", and, remove trip hazards in the accessible route or replace with ADA complaint covers.
+Same as item 2 above a. .
+Walking Surfaces Walking Surfaces General: Joints and gaps in concrete to be maintained for compliance with 302.3, 303.2, and 303.3.
+General: Joints and Transition Plan - Attachment 6G Examine all pedestrian crossings and repair all cracks.
 Every joint in concrete deeper than 1⁄4" and wider than 1⁄2" shall be filled.
 Every level change along the accessible route greater than 1⁄4" and less than 1⁄2" height needs to be beveled (1:2) slope or repaired.
 Every level change greater than 1⁄2" needs to have a ramped surface (1:12) slope.
 Same as item 2 above